AVDambeck/Robots/README.md

 The key thing in mind is legibility.
 Font needs to be clearly seen even when struggling to hold the tiny zine.

 ## Exporting
 I simply exported it as a pdf, and split it into images using the script from the zine machine.
+LibreOffice does have a png export, but it only does a page at the time.